-Industry events are excellent for bringing an engaged audience together.
-And when you’re well prepared for these events, you can make a big impact on potential customers.
+Industry events are an excellent opportunity to network with an engaged audience and present them with content and resources geared toward their interests.
+When you’re well prepared for these events, you can make a big impact on leads and potentially start them on the road to becoming customers.

 That’s why trade show marketing is one of the best lead generation strategies you can adopt.

 A trade show is an event that centers around an industry (or a specific product, service, or other type of solution within an industry).
 They’re great for brands looking to display their products or services and promote them in a personal way to interested potential buyers.

 These are not the same as conferences.
 One of the biggest differentiators between the two is that conferences are open to the public while trade shows are typically open to specific audiences—such as members of a trade association or employees within member organizations.

 Attendees at trade shows are typically representatives from companies within a specific industry, qualified buyers, and salespeople who work within the industry.